Prati5/Text-Analytics/README.md

 3.Type jupyter notebook

-4.Open the file that you want to open.
+4.Open the file that you want to read.

+5.To run the program line by line press shift+Enter.